nus-cs2103-AY1617S1/addressbook-level4/docs/DeveloperGuide.md

 <!-- @@author A0139198N -->
 ### Model implementation

-The model componenet model the data of the application.
+The model component model the data of the application.

 #### The `ModelManager` class